mygazthehealer/chocos-crafting-tweaks/REASONS.md

 ## Stonecutting

-- Deepslate recipes are more appropriate and consistent with other Stoneset recipes (using Cobbled Deepslate is arbitrary)
+- Deepslate recipes are now consistent with other Stoneset recipes (requiring Cobbled Deepslate for Polished Deepslate, Deepslate Bricks is arbitrary; using Deepslate is more appropriate)
 - Deepslate, Stone can be converted to Cobbled Deepslate, Cobblestone
-- Button, Pressure Plate recipes are convenient for precise output
-- Cut Copper output was arbitrarily high
+- Cut Copper stonecutting yield was corrected (Vanilla recipe output was arbitrarily high)
-- Woodcutting recipes are very convenient and needed
+- Woodcutting recipes are neccessary and very convenient for Players